andyl/conpipe/README.md

 This project ships with a library of converters that can be reused across applications:

+Markup Languages
-Markup Languagesg- `Conpipe.Converter.Earmark` - Markdown HTML
+- `Conpipe.Converter.Earmark` - Markdown HTML
 - `Conpipe.Converter.Mdex` - Markdown to HTML

 Template Processors